Getting started

 -

-is an identifier for the query.
-Notice that we're following a naming convention by using special chars@
+idis an identifier for the query.
+Notice that we're following a naming convention by using special chars@and*.
+Read more about Query naming conventions.

 We've defined three queries that use the same template.
 In the first

-that the template supports i.e. "genre" and
+query, both the conds that the template supports i.e. "genre" and

 "limit" are false.
 In the second query, "limit" is true but "genre" is